-It is very easy to recognise the traditional Japanese clothing of the yukata and kimono when you see one, they are very distinct garments.
+It is very easy to recognize the traditional Japanese clothing of the yukata and kimono when you see one, they are very distinct garments.
 However, many people will not be aware of the difference between the two.
 The origin of the Japanese kimono is from the Chinese traditional Han clothing, although an apron was still worn over it.
 Over the ages, the kimono developed in line with Japanese aesthetic ideals and manufacturing processes to what you can see today.
-I will show some differences you may notice between the kimono and yukata.
+However, there are some very important differences between both garments that first-time visitors might not know:

 Kimono are usually made of silk, silk is traditionally a more luxurious material and reflects the aesthetics of the kimono.
 On the other hand the yukata is often made of cotton or polyester, this makes the yukata cheaper than kimono and also cooler for wearing during the summer.